 So here’s the thing, Tibet is way, way high.
 Crazy high.
 Everyone knows that to trek in the Himalayas you’ll have altitude issues and probably need to take diamox and have acclimatisation days and such like, but before we set off to Tibet last week I hadn’t actually thought much about the altitude of the Tibetan Plateau.
 The altitude of the passes you will cross to likely get to Lhasa are off the scale.
 So here’s some information for you on altitude in Tibet and our experiences of taking Diamox on the Everest Base Camp trek and Tibet.

 Altitude in Lhasa

-Lhasa is at 3660 m ( 12,007 feet) so that’s not a massively big deal.
+Lhasa is at 3660 m ( 12,007 feet) so that’s not a massively big deal by Tibetan standards.
 It’s high, sure, and you’ll be out of breath walking up stairs.
 You may have a killer headache too, but it’s not so high that I’d be panicking.
 I wouldn’t want to fly in there from sea level.
 You could get really unlucky and be hit by the altitude hard, as my husband was in Peru.

-Lhasa is quite low by Tibetan standards so this is not the place I’d be worrying about.
+Lhasa is quite low compared to the passes so this is not the place I’d be worrying about.

 Tibet’s High Passes

-We drove to Tibet and in going this way, by road, we went over 4,000 and 5,000 m several times on the Tibetan side of the border.
-This is where we really felt the altitude all be it for just a few minutes while we leapt out of our luxury bus to take tourist happy snaps.
+We drove to Tibet from Kathmandu and in going this way, by road, we went over 4,000 and 5,000 m several times on the Tibetan side of the border.
+This is where we really felt the altitude, all be it for just a few minutes while we leapt out of our luxury bus to take tourist happy snaps.

 It is incredibly hard to accurately name these passes.
-At the time we crossed them we presumed it would be easy to check names and heights later using Google maps. unfortunately, due to the Chinese Google and Social Media Ban we’ve been unable to find accurate names for these passes.
+At the time we crossed them we presumed it would be easy to check names and heights later using Google maps. unfortunately, partly due to the Chinese Google and Social Media Ban we’ve been unable to find accurate names for these passes.
 This is further complicated by names being in Chinese, Tibetan and Nepali.
 We’ve done our best.

 Yela Pass or Zhongma in Shigatse.
 The First Pass We Crossed from Nepal 5236m